Will Benson Player Props: Reds vs. Cubs

 Will Benson At The Plate

-- Benson has eight doubles, four triples, seven home runs and 26 walks while batting .274.
+- Benson has nine doubles, five triples, seven home runs and 26 walks while batting .280.

-- Benson has picked up a hit in 50.9% of his 57 games this year, with at least two hits in 15.8% of those games.
+- Benson has picked up a hit in 51.7% of his 58 games this year, with at least two hits in 17.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.